 - Combine remaining 1/3 cup granulated sugar and orange zest in a shallow bowl.
 To form each cookie, roll about 2 tablespoons of the dough into a 1 1/2-inch ball, then roll in sugar mixture and transfer to ungreased baking sheets, spacing cookies about 2 inches apart.
 Bake until outer edges begin to set and centers are soft and puffy, 10 to 12 minutes.
 Cool for 5 minutes, then transfer to cooling racks and set aside to let cool completely.

-Recipe Source: Whole Foods Market-- please find original recipe here
+Recipe Source: Whole Foods Market– please find original recipe here

 Whole Foods has a list of their Top Ten Baking Tips to help us all make beautiful cakes, cookies and pies this holiday season.
 Check our their valuable advice here to see how you can improve your odds of baking success at home.
 Whole Foods is offering one reader a $25 Gift card to get you ready for the holidays.
 Please enter below for your chance to win.
+The giveaway has ended.